Showing posts with label PD - platformers. Show all posts

 Joystick Controls

-Hector is free and easy, he can change direction in mid-jump anytime and can cling and fall off ladders at will.
+Hector is free to change direction in mid-jump anytime and can cling and fall off ladders at will.
 That's a lot better than it sounds.
 This tomato-basher can even sneak up on any tomato to instantly begin the joy of clubbing.
 Try it!!
 Oh, and don't forget to jump!
 Have I said just how amazing the controls are?
+Okay, let me say this - the joystick controls are extraordinary for both function and fluidity of action.
+Wonderful just wonderful!!

 Okay, I've got a weapon and I'm not afraid to use it.